Webconverger/webconverger-addon/README.md

 <https://webconverger.org/kiosk/> shows how it is used in the Webconverger Linux distribution.

+For developing you might need to set `xpinstall.signatures.required` to **false**, like so:

+	cat /usr/lib/firefox/browser/defaults/preferences/webc.js
+	pref("xpinstall.signatures.required", false);

 # Security

 Found a way to circumvent the extension?
 [Please let us know](https://webconverger.org/security/)!